конвертировать данные из одной кодировки в другую (convert data from one encoding to another)

 Replace the missing characters with a string of the format

-hhhh for plane 0 characters, and \u
+\uhhhh for plane 0 characters, and \uhhhh\uhhhh for planes

 1 and above characters, where hhhh is the hexadecimal